i2p/i2p.www/i2p2www/spec/configuration.rst

     # HTTP Servers only.
 Comma-separated list of strings to match in the
     # user-agent header.
 Since 0.9.25.
 Example: "Mozilla,Opera".
 Case-sensitive.
+    # As of 0.9.33, a string of "none" may be used to match an empty user-agent.
     # See tunnel.N.option.rejectUserAgents
     tunnel.N.option.userAgentRejectList=string1[,string2]*